 Who’s still alive in the chase to get into the 2020-2021 College Football Playoff?

-It’s all a bit of a guess, but here’s how the unwritten College Football Playoff rules should still work, even in 2020 …
+Even in this craziest of seasons with the wackiest of scenarios, here’s how the unwritten College Football Playoff rules should still work …

 2) Win your Power Five championship and finish with one loss, and in normal times you’re close to being a mortal lock.
 This year, the SEC champ is in with one loss no matter what, but it’s not so sure a thing across the board.
 This will be addressed in a moment.

 3) Lose one game in the SEC, Big Ten, or this year, the ACC, with that one loss coming to a conference champion who’s off to the College Football Playoff.
 That’s how Alabama got in on the way to a title in 2017.
-Or, be dominant and have one loss that was by crazy circumstances, like Ohio State in 2016 despite losing to Penn State.
+Or, be dominant and have one loss that was by crazy circumstances, like Ohio State did to get in despite losing to Penn State in 2016.

-4) Win your Group of Five conference championship, go unbeaten, and pray for a whole lot of luck.
+4) Win your Group of Five conference championship and go unbeaten, and pray for a whole lot of luck.
 We have yet to have a season with a slew of two-loss Power Five champions, but that’s what it would take for an unbeaten Group of Fiver to get in.

 With all of that in mind, this is broken down into five categories.